mariamelsaka/E-LearnReactApp/README.md

 Main Features:
 Course Management: Students can access various courses, view materials, and track their progress.

-Quiz Functionality: Students can take quizzes related to the courses they are enrolled in, helping them assess their understanding.

 User Authentication: A robust system for users to register, log in, and log out of their accounts.

 React Integration: The project is being refactored to use React, enhancing the overall user interface, performance, and maintainability.